 Anthropology & Fiction-Making

-Geographies of rest, refuge, and care
+Architectures of rest, refuge, and belonging

 In the past, her research explored Saigon at the intersection of memory, crumbling buildings, and postwar life.
 Her undergraduate senior honors thesis, Being With, written amid Covid-19 lockdowns in Vietnam, engaged with café apartments in Saigon and a collaborative form of digital ethnography to explore how memories of the city are simultaneously shaping and being shaped by its Gen Zers.